Compcode1/telemetry-verification-1/README.md

 ### MILESTONE 04: CLOSED-LOOP MODEL BINDING AND EXFILTRATION PROOFING
 *   **Step 1:** Formulate a unified telemetry search string to link sign-in timestamps and resource modifications into a scannable dashboard format [1.2.2].
 *   **Step 2:** Execute an intentional failure test by mutating your workflow settings to confirm the logging engine immediately catches unauthorized access blocks.
+# Zero-Trust Workload Architecture (ZTWA) - Model 2: Telemetry & Verification

+## SECTION 1: PROJECT INTRODUCTION & STRATEGIC ARCHITECTURAL OUTLINE

+### 1.1 OBJECTIVE AND SCOPE
+The core objective of the Zero-Trust Telemetry & Verification Lab is to construct a dual-plane behavioral audit trace that monitors machine-to-machine interactions [1.1.7].
+This implementation establishes a programmatic forensic loop to trace token issuance metrics from our previous workload federation setup.
+By mapping properties extracted from the Microsoft Entra ID Service Principal Sign-In Logs directly against telemetry records from Azure Storage Diagnostic Logs (`StorageBlobLogs`), this project visually confirms token legitimacy, verifies role scopes, and records the exact discrete data transactions executed without reliance on human credentials [1.1.1, 1.2.2].

+### 1.2 THE ARCHITECTURAL RATIONALE: WHY WE ARE AUDITING
+Building zero-trust automation architectures is only half of the security engineering lifecycle.
+Without granular log verification, administrators remain blind to silent validation errors, misconfigured access rules, or credential hijacking attempts.
+Relying on default configurations leaves a critical visibility gap.
+By capturing, parsing, and correlating cloud telemetry at both the identity plane (token minting) and the data plane (token consumption), security teams achieve 100% auditable evidence that automated code path executions align precisely with least-privilege guardrails [1.2.1, 1.2.2].

+### 1.3 MASTER COMPONENT VOCABULARY & SEMANTIC ANCHORS
+*   **Service Principal Sign-In Logs:** The specialized activity log stream inside Microsoft Entra ID that captures authentication records generated exclusively by non-human workload identities [1.1.1, 1.1.2].
+*   **StorageBlobLogs:** The dedicated, resource-specific telemetry table within an Azure Log Analytics Workspace that captures transaction-level histories for the Azure Blob Storage data plane [1.2.2].
+*   **Correlation ID:** The uniquely generated, immutable string property that bridges related events across separate log ecosystems to reconstruct step-by-step transaction chronologies [1.1.1, 1.2.5].
+*   **Federated Token Claims:** The inner JSON Web Token (JWT) key-value assertions—such as issuer matching and application identifier strings—presented by external runners to prove authorization rights [1.1.1, 1.1.4].

+---

+## SECTION 2: CORE IMPLEMENTATION GUIDELINE AND MILESTONE PATH

+### MILESTONE 01: TELEMETRY STREAMING & TARGET ROUTING CONFIGURATION
+*   **Step 1:** Establish an Azure Log Analytics Workspace to serve as our centralized query interface window.
+    *   *Result/Explanation:* Established a dedicated Log Analytics Workspace to act as the primary security information and event aggregation core.
+This ingestion window allows direct, un-aggregated log analysis using Kusto Query Language (KQL).
+*   **Step 2:** Navigate to the target Azure Storage Account and create a brand-new Diagnostic Setting targeting the Blob service sub-resource exclusively [1.2.2].
+    *   *Result/Explanation:* Configured a granular Diagnostic Setting under the storage account's Blob sub-resource (`stmeshbotlogssgt/blob`).
+Isolating the sub-resource prevents log clutter from unneeded file, queue, or table transactions.
+*   **Step 3:** Route the diagnostic stream directly to your Log Analytics Workspace, selecting the resource-specific option to enforce the native storage table schema [1.2.2].
+    *   *Result/Explanation:* Streaming target locked to the workspace.
+By selecting the **Resource-specific** option, logs are routed cleanly into the optimized `StorageBlobLogs` table schema instead of the generalized legacy `AzureDiagnostics` catch-all.

+### MILESTONE 02: IDENTITY-PLANE FORENSIC INGESTION & CLAIMS VERIFICATION
+*   **Step 1:** Access the Microsoft Entra ID admin window and open the Service Principal Sign-In Logs blade [1.1.1, 1.1.4].
+    *   *Result/Explanation:* Navigated to Monitoring > Sign-in logs, and shifted focus specifically to the **Service principal sign-ins** window to track non-human tokens issued to automated agents.
+*   **Step 2:** Apply strict query filters matching your specific App Registration Client ID value to isolate your GitHub automation runner transactions [1.1.1, 1.1.4].
+    *   *Result/Explanation:* Filtered logs strictly by Application ID `494071c6-3230-4a4a-bc31-9bb7a5389320` (`app-automation-bot`).
+This strips out noise and isolates token requests originating directly from the GitHub OpenID Connect (OIDC) federated handshake.
+*   **Step 3:** Extract and document the raw token metadata fields, verifying that the validation status registers as success [1.1.1].
+    *   *Result/Explanation:* Inspected token metadata showing a Status value of **Success**.
+The Entra ID platform evaluated the incoming OIDC token assertions from the external GitHub issuer, confirmed a match on the Federated Identity Credential mapping, and successfully issued a localized Azure access token.

+### MILESTONE 03: DATA-PLANE TRANSACTION CORRELATION & AUDITING
+*   **Step 1:** Open the Log Analytics Workspace Query interface and run an isolation routine targeting the `StorageBlobLogs` data table [1.2.2].
+    *   *Result/Explanation:* Executed a baseline isolation routine to verify real-time data-plane logging continuity.
+*   **Step 2:** Query for the specific operation string matching `PutBlob` to discover our test data payload upload history [1.2.1, 1.2.4].
+    *   *Result/Explanation:* Discovered discrete active upload logs by querying for `OperationName == "PutBlob"`.
+The logs confirmed successful file writes targeting the folder path `/stmeshbotlogssgt/vault-logs/connection-test.txt`.
+*   **Step 3:** Extract the caller identity metadata and confirm that the principal ID recorded by the storage account exactly matches the service principal identity string generated by Entra ID [1.1.4, 1.2.2].
+    *   *Result/Explanation:* Telemetry fields extracted.
+The log recorded an explicit `AuthenticationType` of **OAuth** and a `RequesterObjectId` of `494071c6-3230-4a4a-bc31-9bb7a5389320`.
+This confirms complete compliance: the runner did not use a legacy master access key, but instead consumed the short-lived token granted to our automation identity.

+### MILESTONE 04: CLOSED-LOOP MODEL BINDING AND EXFILTRATION PROOFING
+*   **Step 1:** Formulate a unified telemetry search string to link sign-in timestamps and resource modifications into a scannable dashboard format [1.2.2].
+    *   *Result/Explanation:* Developed a `union`-based chronological tracking query.
+Because rapid CLI/REST data-plane interactions skip standard interactive principal logs, the unified query combines identities and transaction events sequentially by time window:
+    ```kusto
+    union
+    (
+        AADServicePrincipalSignInLogs
+        | where TimeGenerated > ago(24h)
+        | where AppId == "494071c6-3230-4a4a-bc31-9bb7a5389320"
+        | project TimeGenerated, Type = "Identity Sign-In", Detail = strcat("IP: ", IPAddress, " | AppName: ", ServicePrincipalName)
+    ),
+    (
+        StorageBlobLogs
+        | where TimeGenerated > ago(24h)
+        | where OperationName == "PutBlob"
+        | project TimeGenerated, Type = "Data-Plane Upload", Detail = strcat("Account: ", AccountName, " | File: ", ObjectKey)
+    )
+    | order by TimeGenerated desc
+    ```
+*   **Step 2:** Execute an intentional failure test by mutating your workflow settings to confirm the logging engine immediately catches unauthorized access blocks.
+    *   *Result/Explanation:* Executed a negative validation test by appending an invalid string (`-BREAKING-TEST`) directly to the `client-id` key within the GitHub `deploy-mesh.yml` file.
+    *   *Security Outcome:* The runner failed instantly at the login phase.
+Because the manipulated Application ID did not exist within the Entra tenant database, the identity platform dropped the unmapped connection request right at the perimeter edge.
+No logs appeared inside the tenant and zero traffic reached the storage data plane, proving the architecture successfully contains unauthorized access attempts at the outermost perimeter boundary.